-- Have spent at least five years in full-time ministry.
+- At least five years in full-time ministry

 The D.Min. curriculum organizes learning around one-week intensive residential seminars that are followed by eight weeks of structured distance learning facilitated by online tools.
 During the online portion, students engage one another and faculty on a regular basis.

 There are five terms of coursework that span approximately two academic years.
 The five intensives take place on the campus of Duke Divinity School in Durham, N.C.
 The D.Min degree concludes with a period of independent research and writing, normally one to two years in length, culminating in the production of a substantial written thesis.

 The current D.Min. curriculum focuses on Leadership in the Christian Tradition.
 It is designed for persons who wish to pursue rigorous and imaginative reflection on the topic of Christian leadership through the study of Scripture, church history, and contemporary theology, as well as engagement with the fields of leadership and management studies.
 Students will be required to integrate course material with the ecclesial practices that are part of their daily work while remaining in conversation with the community of peers formed during the residential intensives.

 The Intensive Residency components typically occur at the following times:

 - August: end of the 1st week of August to the beginning of the 3rd week of August